Life As a Paralegal or Legal Assistant

 - Direct and coordinate law office activity, including delivery of subpoenas.

-These are the skills Paralegals and Legal Assistants say are the most useful in their careers:
+Below is a list of the skills most Paralegals and Legal Assistants say are important on the job.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.